VERIDIITE/VERIDIITE/README.md

 ### 💫 About Me

-- 🎓 I'm a Software Engineer with a focus on React and TailwindCSS.
+- 🎓 I'm a Software Engineer with a focus on React, Next.js, and TailwindCSS.
-- 🔭 I’m currently working on UX/UI development with React and TailwindCSS.
+- 🔭 I’m currently working on UX/UI development with React and Next.js.
-- 🌱 I’m currently learning Cloud Engineering.
+- 🌱 I’m currently Learning Cloud Engineering.
-- 🥅 2025 Goals: Vue, Azure Cloud and DevOps.
+- 🥅 2025 Goals: Azure Cloud and DevOps.

 <br>